 The bridal party (bridesmaids, groomsmen, flower girl, ring bearer) walks the aisle to the ceremony.

 The bride is announced by the blowing of a conch shell (or pu) to call the earth, sea, air and fire as witnesses.
+The loudness of the conch helps not only to call everyone to attention, but to help guests become fully present in the momentous and sacred occasion.
 Only then does the bride, who wears a flowing white gown and a crown of flowers known as a haku, begin her walk down the aisle as her groom turns toward her.

 Exchange of leis